Seasoning and preparing steak can be done in so many different ways.

 If you want a less salty flavor to your steak, we recommend staying away from sea salt.
 While all of the flavors and end results are pretty similar, sea salt is going to end in the saltiest flavor overall.

 On the same note, if sea salt is what you have on hand or what you end up purchasing to use, you probably won’t notice a major distinction in the flavors unless you are doing a side-by-side comparison of salt options.

 How to Use Salt on Steak

 When you’re seasoning steak, keep in mind that the point is for the steak to absorb the flavors.
-Some of the seasoning and salt is likely to fall off naturally.
+Some of the seasoning and salt are likely to fall off naturally.
 Don’t be afraid to use plenty of salt and other seasonings.

 You want to generously coat your steak with salt as well as other seasonings before you cook it.
 Coat the front, back, and sides to get a fine layer over the entire surface.